ovlachi/FEND-Project-02/README.md

 ## Design

+#### Styling:
-Styling: Application uses CSS to style components for the game.
+Application uses CSS to style components for the game.
+A bounce effect was included when two cards are successfully matched (CSS animation)

+#### Usability:
-Usability: All application components are usable across modern desktop, tablet, and phone browsers.
+All application components are usable across modern desktop, tablet, and phone browsers.

 ## Docomentation